Crystal-SDS/INSTALLATION/README.md

 ### All-In-One Machine

 For testing purposes, is possible to install an All-In-One (AiO) machine with all the Crystal components and requirements.
-We prepared a script for automating this task, the only requirement is a clean installation of Ubuntu Server 16.04.
+We prepared a script for automating this task.
+The requirements of the machine are a clean installation of **Ubuntu Server 16.04**, and at least 6GB of RAM due to the quantity of services the AiO Crystal installation contains.
 Then, download the `install_aio.sh` script and run it as sudo user.

+The script first installs Kesytone, Swift and Horizon, then it proceed to install all the Crystal packages.
+Note that the script uses weak password for the installed services, so if you want more securely services, please change them at the top of the script.

+The script takes around 10 minutes to complete (it depends of the network connection).
+Once completed, you can access to the Dashboard by typing the following url in the web browser: `http://<node-ip>/horizon`

 ### Development VM